uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 ## Digital Technologies | Algorithms

 When pixels are used to represent images, the process we go through to convert digits into these pixels is a type of Algorithm.
-There are many different algorithms computers use to do this, and the one they use depends on things like the file type of the images being displayed, for example if it is a picture like a .png or .jpeg, or a video file like an .mp4 or .avi; or what resolution the image is.
+There are many different algorithms computers use to do this, and the one they use depends on things like the file type of the images being displayed, for example if it is a picture like a `.png` or `.jpeg`, or a video file like an `.mp4` or `.avi`, or what resolution the image is.
 We also use Algorithms to compress images to smaller file sizes, which means they use less memory, can be processed more quickly, and are faster to download.
-Through lerning about image representation students practice algorithmic thinking, pattern matching, and abstract thinking.
+Through learning about image representation students practice algorithmic thinking, pattern matching, and abstract thinking.

-## Vocabulary Explained
+## Vocabulary explained

 ### Pixel

 Computer screens are divided into a grid of tiny coloured squares, which are called pixels.
-The colour of each pixel can be set by a computer and they are used to display images on a computer screen (and printed images).
+The colour of each pixel can be set by a computer and they are used to display images on a computer screen.
 The word pixel is an abbreviation of *picture element*.

 ### Display Resolution